 You know that you can’t always increase conversion rates without increasing traffic, so guest posting, just like SEO, can help you drive more traffic to your website and gain more subscribers.

-But here’ what I would recommend you to do to make sure you have success:
+But here’ what I would recommend you to do to make sure you of success:

 - brainstorm 3-5 post ideas and choose a website were you want to submit your post

 - contact the website owner and present your ideas